Monday, February 4, 2019

 Wealth eludes most people.
 When you look at the stats, they start to paint a clearer picture as to why.
 While I won’t negate the reality of poverty, the middle class in our part of the world lives in relative comfort.
 The average income is more than livable, unemployment is at historic lows, wages are slowly (not fast enough in my opinion) creeping up to the level they should be, and outside of urban centers, the cost of living is not completely unreasonable.
 We also have historic personal debt levels, historic low levels of saving, and historic use of government benefits.
-How do navigate through what seems to be a paradox of realities?
+How do we navigate through what seems to be a paradox of realities?
 I have for you my 5 tips for obtaining wealth.
 They are easy to follow and proven to work.
 Let’s get started.

 1) Master the Budget

 The personal budget is the cornerstone of your financial future.
 Its where the rubber meets the road.
 It’s what will determine whether or not you live your dreams, or sad to say, your nightmares.
 Most people cannot, or will not, master this simple task.
 Money in, money out.
-Money out cannot exceed money in.
+Money out cannot exceed the money in.
 Simple right?
 Well, how do we accomplish this?
 We write it down my friends.
 Use whatever system you want.
 Some people use fancy apps like Mint or Every Dollar.
 Others use the Envelope System or even the Jar System.
 I simply wrote mine on a piece of paper before I gravitated to the Microsoft Excel spreadsheet.
 A budget tells your money where to go before it leaves.
 We all must pay bills, that’s life.
 It’s the leftover cash that fails us.
 What are we doing with that extra dough?
 We MUST direct it to a place that best serves our wellbeing.
 Using a budget will help you truly understand the purpose of every dollar in your life.
 You tell it where to go, before it’s gone, instead of wondering where it went.
-If you do nothing else in life to better your financial status, the least you can do is this, folks.
+If you do nothing else in life to better your financial status, the least you can do is this.

 2) Master Debt